 - Rowling was asked permission to make a Harry Potter musical by Michael Jackson!
 Sadly, she turned him down.
 Rowling has always fought to keep Harry Potter as British as possible.

 - Long before the film's production, Nintendo of all people were interested in developing a video game adaptation of the original book, initially aiming to provide a very British-oriented take in line with J.K.
 Rowling's wishes.
 However, the plans for the game fell through, in part due to Executive Meddling from Nintendo of Japan, who pushed for a more Japanese-friendly approach that took considerable liberties with the source material.
 Ultimately, Electronic Arts would be the ones to adapt the book into video game form, with the initial home console release being on Nintendo's direct rival at the time, the PlayStation (an Updated Re-release would, however, come out on the Nintendo GameCube two years later).
-For all we know, Harry could have been a Super Smash Bros. fighter.
+After WB had smashing success with creating the Batman Arkham series in house, they stopped licensing their IPs for video games.
+In 2017, they created a subsidiary called Portkey Games dedicated to creating games "inspired by" this universe.
+The first feature-length game called Hogwarts Legacy is expected to launch in late 2021.

 - Steven Spielberg was attached to direct really early on.
 He wanted to make the film as an All-CGI Cartoon with Haley Joel Osment providing Harry's voice.
 Of course, Haley Joel Osment violated Rowling's stipulation that the cast be kept British and she also didn't like the idea of it being animated.
 Eventually, Spielberg left on his own, feeling that it would be like "shooting ducks in a barrel.
 It's just a slam-dunk.
 It's just like withdrawing a billion dollars and putting it into your personal bank accounts.
 There's no challenge."